The Globalisation of the Fair Trade Movement

 Chapter 4: Networking Networks for Scale

-In the overview of power theories oﬀered in Chapter 1, ‘power over’ was identiﬁed as the traditional way of scaling up, such as by building a geopolitical empire through conquest or a business empire through takeovers.
+4. Networking networks for scale In the overview of power theories oﬀered in Chapter 1, ‘power over’ was identiﬁed as the traditional way of scaling up, such as by building a geopolitical empire through conquest or a business empire through takeovers.
 The example of the global coﬀee market in Chapter 2 provided a vivid example of the exercise of modern ‘power over’.
 Yet in this context, the fair trade movement has also risen to challenge corporate hegemony (Chapter 3).
 It is here that theories of empowerment become relevant.
 In a corporate-dominated market and culture, fair trade’s growth gives us a glimpse of the incipient possibility of scaling up by means of ‘power beyond’ as an emergent property of the interaction among ‘power with’, ‘power to’ and ‘power within’: the ‘power to’ enrol networks of networks comes from the ‘power within’ fair trade’s pioneers, which in turn is constituted through ‘power with’ their supporters.
 In other words, an alternative theory of power allows an alternative theory of the micro–macro mechanisms of networked transformation of regulatory capitalism.
 NETWORKS’ CONTEMPORARY RELEVANCE TO SOCIAL ACTION AND POWER Network theory explores a large number of forms of social organisation, from families to organisations to nation-states.1 The term ‘network’ refers to a set of actors or entities (‘nodes’) situated in a network, and network analysis involves mapping the relationships between these nodes (‘ties’).
-Focusing on these nodal relationships, (social) network theory seeks to understand the way in which these relationships, and their nature, determine the behaviour, beliefs,...
+Focusing on these nodal relationships, (social) network theory seeks to understand the way in which these relationships, and their...

 You are not authenticated to view the full text of this chapter or article.